gyanko01/capstone/README.md

 -  Start with the code and continue exploring Gym environment
 -  Continue working on the design document
 -  Goals is to have the Competency Demo on November 19 and design document on Dec 3rd

+  ## Week 9:
+  -Fails of the week
+  -None
+  - ### Successes of the week
+  - Features Data is loaded and validated
+  - Fininding more reliable sources of data for calculating current ratio
+  - ### Difficulties of the week
+  - Some problems with files and data types glitches
+  - Determining action space based on the data, for now considering Q-learning
+  - ### Goals for the next week
+  - Keep working on the datasets
+  - Start working on competency demo
+  - Simultaneously working on design document, gathered more resources on determining current assets and curent liabilities

+  ## Week 10:
+  - Fails of the week
+  - The Assets/Liabilities dataset is not deterministic and relevant enough
+  - Will need new data source
+  - ### Successes of the week
+  - Features Data Processed and loaded in DataFrame
+  - Configuring Environmnet set up
+  - Found sources for selecting more reliable data for current ratio variable
+  -  ### Difficulties of the week
+  -  Working with the features data and determining actions
+  - ### Goals for the next week
+  - Prepare Competency Demo
+  - Work on the new Data Soruce, determine ways to download and inspect the data
+  - Work on design document, formulating hypothesis

+## Week 11:
+- Fails of the week
+- My calculations on the new datasets are failing due to encoding issues, as the column names in the datasets are either not being recognized or misinterpreted.
+This is likely caused by inconsistencies in the character encoding of the files, which prevents proper alignment of column headers with the expected schema during processing.You might also want to specify if there's a mismatch in encoding (e.g., UTF-8 vs. another standard) to provide more context for troubleshooting.
+- ### Successes ow the week
+- New dataset script worked very well for downloading and saving the data
+- Other features datasets are validated and the data is mostly cleaned with no missing values
+- Completing Competency Demo
+- ### Difficulties of the week
+- Encoding with the dataset and files
+- Misalignment in the data frequecy ( daily vs. quarterly) and finding ways to handle it
+- Raw data for the current ratio very sporading , skewed
+- ### Goals for the next week
+- Normalize, standardize the datasets
+- Fix the encoding issues and add the missing data
+- WOrk on time series alignment
+- Work on design document